 Most of the population has never heard of spaghetti squash.
 If you have but you’re like me, you may have been a little apprehensive to try it.
 You’re probably be wondering, “How does this actually compare with my beloved spaghetti?”

 - A daily dose could help fight cancer.
-Vitamins and minerals are essential to good health, so it’s good thing to hear that you can get a few vital micronutrients by enjoying some delicious spaghetti squash!
-Notably it’s high in, Vitamin C, A, K, thiamin, riboflavin, niacin, folate, and pantothenic acid1.
+Vitamins and minerals are essential to good health, so it’s a good thing to hear that you can get a few vital micronutrients by enjoying some delicious spaghetti squash!
+Notably it’s high in vitamins C, A, K, thiamin, riboflavin, niacin, folate, and pantothenic acid1.
 A report from Colorado State University even states that a serving of this squash could be more beneficial than taking a vitamin supplement due to the fact that the vitamins are working together, making them function more efficiently2.
-Researchers even state that there are protective effects of diets rich in fruits and vegetables against the fight on cancer3.
+Researchers even state that there are protective effects of diets rich in fruits and vegetables against cancer3.
 So make sure to fill your plate up!

 - It’s loaded with bone building properties.
 Spaghetti squash’s impressive vitamin content isn’t the only thing it has going for it!
-1 cup of spaghetti squash also contains over NINE minerals that are vital for bone health.
+One cup of spaghetti squash also contains over NINE minerals that are vital for bone health.
 The one present in the highest concentration is manganese.
-Manganese has been linked to its contribution in creation of health bone structure, boosting metabolism and helping to prevent osteoporosis.
+Manganese contributes to creation of health bone structure, boosting bone metabolism and helping to prevent osteoporosis.